hassanshaikley/Elixir-Game-Server/README.md

-# A Game Server
+# A Terminal Based Multiplayer Game

-For a CLI MMORPG
+The backend is in Elixir.

+The frontend is in React...renderer as a CLI.

+Uses UDP and Phoenix.PubSub, so far.

 Credits: